skambuilds/PySpark-EMR-FraudDetection/README.md

         region  = "us-east-1"
     }

-Furthermore, exporting AWS_PROFILE with the desired AWS credential profile name before invoking Terraform ensures that the underlying AWS SDK uses the right set of credentials.
+Furthermore, exporting AWS_PROFILE with the desired AWS credential profile name before invoking Terraform ensures that the AWS SDK uses the right set of credentials.

 From there, we create a module block in order to call the emr module.
 The source argument has been set to the path of the emr module code which you can find in the [**Terraform/emr-module/**](Terraform/emr-module/) directory of this repo.
 The emr module code has been described in detail in the [in-depth information section](https://github.com/skambuilds/PySpark-EMR-FraudDetection#terraform-emr-module) of this document.